 Birgitta Chaiken, Research Associate

 Birgitta joined the NARIC family through our sister project, AbleData, where she served as abstractor from 2007 to 2013.
-As Research Associate, she assists in data collection and analysis of grantee literature.
+As Research Associate, she assists in data collection and analysis of grantee literature, and serves as abstractor for NARIC's international literature collection.
 As Assistant Director of the Chemotherapy Foundation, she worked on both the grantee and patron sides of the Foundation: organizing annual fundraising events and coordinating the Foundation's scientific symposium.
 Birgitta holds a Masters in Foreign Language Literature and Linguistics from West Virginia University.

 Hafsa joined NARIC in 2022, contributing to our Research In Focus series.
 She is a public health scientist and freelance medical writer and editor.
 She believes that access to evidence-based, quality health information can save lives and she’s worked throughout her career to put this belief into practice.